rmtmckenzie/flutter_qr_mobile_vision/README.md

 ## Android Models

-With this new version of MLKit, there are two seperate models you can use to do the barcode scanning.
+With this new version of MLKit, there are two separate models you can use to do the barcode scanning.
 Currently, this apk chooses to use the build-in model.
-This will increase your code size by ~2.2MB but will result in better scanning and won't require a seperate package to be downloaded in the background for barcode scanning to work properly.
+This will increase your code size by ~2.2MB but will result in better scanning and won't require a separate package to be downloaded in the background for barcode scanning to work properly.

 You could also use the Google Play Services and tell your app to download it on install from the play store.
 See the